Jackimaru96/CS3219_TaskB/README.md

 ![Tests](./screenshots/test.png)

+### Demonstrate ability to use Travis or any other CI tool to automate testing

+We added the `.travis.yml` file to enable Travis CI build.

 ## Task B3

-### Task B2: Use CD tool for automated deployment to a serverless service.
+### Task B2: Use CD tool for automated deployment to a serverless service

 **Objective**: